Vubachikwe

-Vumbachigwe is a village and a goldmine in the province of Matabeleland South, Zimbabwe.
-It is located about 8 km north-west of Gwanda.
+Vumbachigwe is a village and a goldmine in Gwanda District, in the province of Matabeleland South, Zimbabwe.
+It is located along the Mtshabezi River about 10 km north-west of the town of Gwanda.
 According to the 1982 Population Census, the village had a population of 2,077.
-The village grew as the residential and commercial centre for the employees of the Vumbachigwe gold mine.
+The village grew as the residential and commercial centre for the employees of the Vubachikwe gold mine.

+Gold Mine

+The Vubachikwe Mine, also known as Mining Lease 16, is a gold mine which has been operated by Forbes & Thompson (Bulawayo) (Pvt) Ltd since 1983.
+The area has supported commercial gold mining since the late 1800s, and the archaeology supports earlier gold mining there, both placer and underground.

+The gold bearing ore bodies are located in the banded iron formations of the Gwanda Greenstone Belt.